JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ![](https://github.com/JensDijkstra/Project-NAO/blob/master/Design%20Report/pictures/leg%20joints.png)

 Using a python script the robots and the users joint angles can be compared.
 The program will give a score depending on how close the user is to the actual pose and if this score is over a certain threshold you get a pass.
 If the score is lower, Blue will say what needs to be improved on your pose.

-### 6.3 System hierarchy (Toni/Tristan)
+### 6.3 System hierarchy
-As mentioned before, the Kinect sensor is chosen as an external camera to detect a person and get the coordinates of specific points on the human body.
+The Kinect sensor is chosen as an external camera to detect a person and get the coordinates of specific points on the human body.
 The Kinect is connected using USB to a Windows computer running the WPF application.
 That WPF application sends the data from the Kinect to the Python script using the MQTT protocol.
 The MQTT server is running on a Linux computer using a Raspberry Pi.
 The python script receives 3D-coordinates (XYZ) from the MQTT server and calculates the angle between each joint using the 3D coordinates of each point.
-After finding the angels, the angles will be converted to radians so it's the same as the nao robot output.
+After finding the angels, the angles will be converted to radians so it is the same as the NAO robot's output.

 The WPF application is running on a Windows OS and build with #C and is using the Kinect framework and MQTT library.
 The WPF application will show a few options.
 The user is able to change the MQTT broker Ip-Address and the topic.
 The application has also a start and stop button.
 With those buttons we are able the record the movements of the person in front of the Kinect sensor.
 The movements will be saved in JSON data locally on the Windows machine.
 If the buttons in the application are not used the application will send all the data directly to the MQTT server.
 The data will be lost on the WPF application side because the JSON data is not saved locally.
 For this project it is not necessary to use the start and stop button.
 It's only necessary to click start to establish a connection with the MQTT broker.
 After connection the WPF application will send a payload to the MQTT broker every 1000ms.

 The Python script needs input from the user.
 It will ask the Ip-Address of the NAO robot, the port of the NAO robot, the IP-Address of MQTT broker and the topic.
 After the correct information is entered by the user the Python script is connect with the MQTT server.
 After connected there will be a result code printed in the console of Python.
 After a successful connection the Python script is receiving JSON data from the MQTT server.
 In the on_connect function that is part of the MQTT python library the list of degree angels is created.

 The only part missing of this system is the robot it self.
 The robot will provide the Python script with the current positions of each joints.
 It's necessary to make a request from the python script to the robot.
 The information that is needed is in de memory of the robot.
-To read that information there has to be a connection with the ALMemory module.
+To read that information there has to be a connection with the *ALMemory* module.
 This information is used to compare the user input data with the robot output data.
 More details about the vision part and feedback with be in the next paragraph.

-### 6.4 Vision (Toni/Tristan)
+### 6.4 Vision
 The previous paragraph covers a big part of this subject.
 As described before, the detection part is done by the Kinect sensor itself.
 The big obstacle is to deal with the output to get readable information for the Python script.

 In the on_connect function that is part of the MQTT python library the list of degree angels is created.
 To get the angels we have to calculate the angels based on the JSON data which contains the 3D coordinates of each joint.
 By appending the angels to the list we use a function which will calculate the angels.
 The input of that function are all the necessary X,Y and Z coordinates.

 After the list of angels is created we use the function sendrobot to send the list and make a connection with the NAO robot.
 As an input of the sendrobot function we need the list of angels, IP-Address and the port.
 With this information we can establish a connection with the NAO robot.
 If there is a connection with de NAO robot we will convert all the angels inside the list to radians because the output of the NAO robot is also in radians.
 When the list with radians is created the function getData will be called.
-The function getData will use the ALMemory module to request the current joint positions in radians of every joint.
+The function getData will use the *ALMemory* module to request the current joint positions in radians of every joint.
 Every time the function received the current position it will be appended to a list.

 Currently there are two lists created.
 One is filled with all the angles in radians of the user and the second one is filled with all the angles in radians of the robot.
 With all that information it's possible to find the difference in each joint.
 With the function calScore it's possible to get the difference between the user and robot and convert it back to degrees.

 Because no one is able to get a zero degree difference there are some margins build-in.
 Currently all the margins are set to 15 degree is up and 15 degrees down ([15,-15]).
 It's possible to set different margins for different joints.

 With the difference of each joint it's possible to give the user feedback.
 If the difference is not inside the margin a new function will be called.
 The function is named giveFeedback.
 The giveFeedback function will give the user live feedback of his or her performance.
-The giveFeedback function is using tts (ALTextToSpeech) module to communicate with the user.
+The giveFeedback function is using tts (*ALTextToSpeech*) module to communicate with the user.
 The robot will also give visual feedback with green and red lights.

-### 6.5 Poses (Just/Jens)
+### 6.5 Poses
 Blue can simulate the poses of the 10-form of Tai-Chi.
 In order to do this the poses were manually programmed into the robot.
 This was done by putting Blue in a certain position, locking it's motors and saving the position into a timeline keyframe.

 To do this first you make a timeline box. in this box a timeline is created where you can store all the positions the robot needs to make.